The Loeb Center asks third-party recruiters to review and follow the Principles for Third-Party Recruiters set forth by NACE.

 Rescinded/Deferred Job Offers

 Employers needing to rescind or defer employment offers should review the NACE Position Statement on Rescinded and Deferred Employment Offers.
-Employer partners should contact the candidate’s Career Center and the candidate as soon as possible.
+Employer partners should contact the Leob Center and the candidate as soon as possible.

 Reporting New Hire Data

-When requested, an employer will supply to the Career Centers information regarding students who have been hired to fill full-time, internship, or other related positions.
+When requested, an employer will supply information regarding students who have been hired to fill full-time, internship, or other related positions.
 Information may include, but is not limited to, student name, title, division or unit within the organization, geographic location of position, employment start date, and compensation (if applicable).

 Policy Changes & Updates

-These policies will be reviewed annually and may be subject to change at Amherst, Mount Holyoke and Smith Colleges’ discretion.
+These policies will be reviewed annually and may be subject to change at Amherst College's discretion.
 When reasonably practicable, prior to revising this document, employer feedback will be sought and considered.
 Employer partners will be notified of revisions and of when they will be applicable.

 Changes and/or updates to this policy can be made without notice.
-The directors of the Career Centers must approve all final changes to this policy.
+The directors of the Loeb Center must approve all final changes to this policy.

-The Career Centers reserve the right to suspend an employer’s privilege to recruit at Amherst College, Mount Holyoke College and Smith College for any reason, including failure to abide by our policies.
+The Loeb Center reserves the right to suspend an employer’s privilege to recruit at Amherst College for any reason, including failure to abide by our policies.